You’re a speed demon.

 Changing your cell phone’s language settings is a great way to improve your skills quickly since you’ll have no choice but to practice when you use your phone—and you probably spend a lot of time on your phone every day.
 Additionally, if you have a voice-enabled option, you can get extra speaking practice and learn some conversational skills.

 For instance, did you know Siri can speak Spanish?
 Indeed.
 Just ask her about it on your iPhone and she’ll tell you how to change the settings.
-If, however, your relationship is currently strained, just go to Settings, click General and then click Siri to change her language.
+If, however, your relationship with Siri is currently strained, just go to Settings, click General and then click Siri to change her language.